olufemiolamoyegun/-Spotify-Streaming-Analytics-Python-/README.md

-Spotify Streaming Analytics
+🎵 Spotify Streaming Analytics
-Description
+📌 Project Description

 This repository contains a product and growth analytics project analyzing music streaming behavior using a synthetic Spotify-style dataset.
 The analysis focuses on track popularity, audio features, and listener engagement to generate data-driven insights that support product and playlist optimization decisions.

-The dataset is synthetic and created strictly for portfolio and educational purposes.
+Note: The dataset is synthetic and created strictly for portfolio and educational purposes.

-Dataset
+📊 Dataset

 File: Spotify_Tracks_Synthetic.csv